lisaau/Eventonica-React/README.md

 # Eventonica

+NOTE: This version of Eventonica is the same as Eventonica-Postgres except some APIs were adjusted when creating the React frontend.

 [Eventonica](https://github.com/Techtonica/curriculum/tree/master/projects/eventonica) is a web app to manage events from Techtonica's curriculum.

 This builds on the [Eventonica project](https://github.com/lisaau/Eventonica) and includes [Part 6 - Postgres Database](https://github.com/Techtonica/curriculum/blob/master/projects/eventonica/eventonica-part6-postgres.md).